-Developing a five-year CMAQ program of proposed improvements which improves air quality, mitigates congestion and helps implement GO TO 2040 (reflected in applicable improved Regional Indicator values), is proposed.
+A five-year CMAQ program of proposed improvements which improves air quality, mitigates congestion and helps implement GO TO 2040 (reflected in applicable improved Regional Indicator values), will be developed.

 &lt;sup>1 The Regional Indicators Project is a work in progress.
 Information on the Regional Indicators Project is available at www.metropulsechicago.org.